Sanjay Dutt-Nora Fatehi Song ‘Sarke Chunar Teri Sarke’ Faces Backlash for Vulgar Lyrics

-The song “Sarke Chunar Teri Sarke” from KD The Devil has received a lot of strong negative reactions online because of lyrics people are calling crude and disrespectful.
-This Hindi song is a remake of the Kannada song “Sarse Ninna Seraga Sarse” and features Sanjay Dutt and Nora Fatehi.
-It’s led to a heated argument about how songs are written and how people are represented.
+The new song, “Sarke Chunar Teri Sarke” from KD The Devil, has had a really negative reaction online because many people consider the lyrics to be dirty and disrespectful.
+The song, in Hindi, is a remake of the Kannada song “Sarse Ninna Seraga Sarse” and with Sanjay Dutt and Nora Fatehi in it, has caused a lot of argument about the lyrics and the way things are presented.

 Background of the song and the film

-KD The Devil is a period gangster movie that will be in theaters all over India on April 30th.
-Dhruva Sarja is the main actor, but Sanjay Dutt and Nora Fatehi are in significant roles to get more people to see the film.
-Prem, the director, wrote the original Kannada lyrics, and Raqeeb Alam is credited with the Hindi lyrics, sung by Mangli.
-Arjun Janya composed the music and KVN Productions is the production company.
+KD The Devil is a period gangster film that is happening all across India and will be in theaters April 30th.
+Dhruva Sarja is the main actor, and Sanjay Dutt and Nora Fatehi are in important supporting roles intended to get more people to see the film.

 What sparked the backlash over lyrics